acuminous/gracious/README.md

 const { globalTaskRegistry: registry } = require('..');

 const intervalId = setInterval(async () => {
-  const token = registry.register('Example');
+  // Record the start of a unit of work const token = registry.register('Example');
   try {
     for (let i = 0; i < 10; i++) {
       await performStep(i);
     }
   } finally {
-    registry.clear(token);
+    // Record that the task has completed registry.clear(token);
   }
 }, 2000);